-- (a) Definition.
-"Ozone-depleting substance," as used in this clause, means any substance the Environmental Protection Agency designates in 40 CFR Part 82 as- - (1) Class I, including, but not limited to, chlorofluorocarbons, halons, carbon tetrachloride, and methyl chloroform; or - (2) Class II, including, but not limited to, hydrochlorofluorocarbons. - (b) The Contractor shall label products which contain or are manufactured with ozone-depleting substances in the manner and to the extent required by 42 U.S.C.
-7671j (b), (c), and (d) and 40 CFR Part 82, Subpart E, as follows:
+"Ozone-depleting substance" means any substance the Environmental Protection Agency designates in 40 CFR Part 82 as--

+- (1) Class I, including, but not limited to, chlorofluorocarbons, halons, carbon tetrachloride, and methyl chloroform; or - (2) Class II, including, but not limited to, hydrochlorofluorocarbons. - (b) The Contractor shall label products which contain or are manufactured with ozone-depleting substances in the manner and to the extent required by 42 U.S.C.
+7671j (b), (c), (d), and (e) and 40 CFR Part 82, Subpart E, as follows: